Dernière mise à jour le 28 October 2025

 - Leave the box closed for 3 days.

-- If the smell has persisted, you may need to put some bicarbonate between the pages: use this as a last resort, as you’ll then need to take the time to remove the grains (the biggest will go away when you shake the book by the edge, but you’ll probably need to rub the pages anyway to remove the remaining grains).
+If the smell persisted, you may need to put some bicarbonate between all the pages, directly on the paper: use this as a last resort, as you’ll then need to take the time to remove the grains (the biggest will go away when you shake the book by the edge, but you’ll probably need to wipe the pages individually to remove the remaining grains, or they will disappear by themselves when you read the book).

 Traces of glue on a book cover